Doruk-Coskun/Doruk-Coskun.github.io/_posts/2019-03-23-Editor-layout-unity-gpu-raytracing.md

 ![Editor-SceneParser-Inspector](/assets/screen-shots/Editor-SceneParser-Inspector.png)

-`SceneParser` object can be used the play with various render settings. `Camera No` slider can be used to change the active camera.
+`SceneParser` object can be used to play with various render settings. `Camera No` slider can be used to change the active camera.
 Using `Generate Scene from XML` option, an XML file can be parsed to generate the scene in the editor mode.
 Some example XML can be found in the _SceneXMLs folder. `GenerateScene Scene Editor` option lets you update the scene during play mode as you desire, or you can enable `Realtime Update`.
 This feature is one of the main reasons I wanted to implement a ray tracer in Unity.
 We can easily create dynamic scenes and see how they play out in the play mode.

 `PNGConverter` script saves the first rendered frame as a PNG into Resources folder.
 I wish to work on this script in the future and be able to take videos of our render.